The Human Kinetics Podcast

 14 min

-Busy times often mean stressful and anxious moments.
-When your schedule is full, life can seem overwhelming.
-It is in those moments when stress management plays a key role in staying present and reducing acute anxiety.
-In this episode, Certified Mental Performance Consultant Aaron Patterson and certified personal trainer Frank Eyeson discuss stress management, the importance of physical and mental recovering, and how to work through the chaos of busy seasons.
+It's time to move on.
+At some point in your life, you have probably heard the phrase, whether it is in reference to a job, a relationship, or in this case, a workout plan.
+In this episode, certified trainers Aaron Patterson and Frank Eyeson discuss how to know when it is time to move on from your current workout plan.
+You might get bored with your workouts.
+Maybe you've started to plateau.
+Or, perhaps you have new goals.
+Regardless of your situation, there are signs that hint it is time for a change.
 Aaron Patterson, M.S., NSCA-CPT, CWPC, CSAC, CTPS Aaron Patterson provides informative and educational content for Human Kinetics in the areas of health, fitness, strength and conditioning, and sport performance including exercise technique videos, author interviews, and podcast episodes.
 Certified through the National Strength and Conditioning Association (NSCA), Aaron has over 12 years of experience as a personal trainer and sport performance coach.
 He holds specialty certifications as a Certified Weightlifting Performance Coach (CWPC), Certified Speed and Agility Coach (CSAC), and Certified Tennis Performance Specialist (CTPS).
 Training primarily middle school and high school athletes, Aaron recognized the growing need for athletes to also work on their mental performance.
 It was then that he pursued his master's degree in Kinesiology with a focus in Exercise and Sport Psychology to become a Certified Mental Performance Consultant.
 As a CMPC, Aaron coaches high performers on mental aspects of their sport performance to build confidence, reduce anxiety, regulate their emotions, and more.
 As a track and field coach specializing in jumps and sprints, Aaron is also a Certified American Sport Education Program Coach, and is a member of the National High School Strength Coaches Association (NHSSCA), the National Strength and Conditioning Association (NSCA), and the Association for Applied Sport Psychology (AASP).
 Aaron completed his Master of Science in Kinesiology, Exercise and Sport Psychology, from Southern Illinois University-Edwardsville.
 Frank Eyeson, MS, NASM-CPT, CWC, CNC Frank Eyeson provides informative and educational content for Human Kinetics in the areas of health and fitness, including exercise technique videos and podcast episodes.
 As a marketing and social media manager, Frank also develops strategic campaigns that connect audiences with trusted, evidence-based resources to help them move better, train smarter, and live healthier.
 With over 10 years of experience in the fitness industry, Frank is a certified personal trainer, wellness coach, and nutrition coach through the National Academy of Sports Medicine (NASM).
 He holds a bachelor's degree in Kinesiology from Western Illinois University and a master's degree in Strategic Brand Communication from the University of Illinois.
 Frank’s content resonates with health-conscious individuals and fitness professionals alike, bridging the gap between expert knowledge and real-world application.
 On the Human Kinetics podcast, he brings a grounded, audience-first voice to conversations covering everything fitness—from strength training, recovery, and sport performance to nutrition, mental health, injury prevention, and overall wellness.
 He is passionate about making fitness education accessible, sustainable, and rooted in science.
 Outside of the gym and work, Frank enjoys reading, listening to podcasts, traveling, and relaxing with a good show.

 Ratings & Reviews